twigphp/Twig/doc/templates.rst

 Whitespace Control
 ------------------

+.. versionadded:: 1.1
+    Tag level whitespace control was added in Twig 1.1.

 The first newline after a template tag is removed automatically (like in PHP.)
 Whitespace is not further modified by the template engine, so each whitespace (spaces, tabs, newlines etc.) is returned unchanged.